gpgreen/atmo-monitor/README.md

 ## Connections to JTAG

-I have put test points on the board, so that push-pin test probes can be used to program the MCU.
+I have put test points on the board, so that pogo pins can be used to program the MCU.

 From a 20pin JTAG connector, run wires to the following pins to connect a debugger: